circa10a/animal-action/README.md

 Comment to post along with animal picture.

-Default:`"Thank you for your contribution.
-While we review, please enjoy this cute animal picture :cat:"`.
+Default: `':tada: Thank you for your contribution!
+While we review, please enjoy this cute animal picture'`.

 ## Outputs